-Press release – ALROSA Group announces diamond sales results for January 2020.
+Press release – ALROSA announces rough and polished diamond sales results for February 2020.